bencooling/ansible-implementations/server/README.md

 # server

 Setup a web server on:
-- Vagrant VM
+- VM (Vagrant)
-- Digital Ocean
+- VPS (Digital Ocean, AWS et al)

-Monolithic application playbooks:
+Monolithic app playbooks:
-- node (Node + NGINX + Mongo + RabbitMQ)
+- node (Node + NGINX)
 - wordpress (Apache + PHP FPM + Wordpress + MariaDB + PHPmyAdmin)

-To be used as a staging type server, not for application development
-  - use host OS or Docker
-  - No shared folders, deploy from remote scm repo
+To be used as a staging type server.
+For application development use host OS or Docker.
+No explicit shared folders, deploy from remote scm repo.

 ## install